 While it considers numerous factors with respect to company and individual performance during the year, as well as certain market data regarding compensation levels for particular comparable industry positions, the Committee does not attempt to rank or assign relative weight to any particular factor.
 The Committee does not rely on any single factor as a substitute for its own judgment in making compensation decisions, but rather applies its independent discretion in considering them in their entirety.
-Although the Committee did not "benchmark" compensation against the compensation practices of a peer group, it did engage an outside compensation consultant, Pay Governance LLC, to provide certain market data in connection with its 2017 compensation determinations for certain of our executive officers, including our chief executive officer.
-The Committee uses such data as reference material to assist it in maintaining a general awareness of industry compensation standards and trends.
+Although the Committee did not "benchmark" compensation against the compensation practices of a peer group, it did engage an outside compensation consultant, Pay Governance LLC, to provide certain market data in connection with its 2018 compensation determinations for certain of our executive officers, including our chief executive officer.
+The Committee uses such data as a reference to assist it in maintaining a general awareness of industry compensation standards and trends.
 The market data does not formulaically determine the Committee's compensation decisions for any particular executive officer.
 The Committee does not target a particular percentile of the peer group with respect to total pay packages or any individual component of pay.

-(1) Adjusted net income, adjusted net income per diluted share, and adjusted return on equity are non-GAAP measures.
-Please refer to page 38 of our Annual Report on Form 10-K for the fiscal year ending September 30, 2017, filed with the SEC on November 22, 2017, for reconciliations of these measures to the most directly comparable GAAP measures and other required disclosures.
+(1) Adjusted net income, adjusted earnings per diluted share, and adjusted return on equity are non-GAAP measures.
+Please refer to Appendix B for reconciliations of these measures to the most directly comparable GAAP measures and other required disclosures.

-For 2017, the Committee approved the use of four peer groups:
+For 2018, the Committee approved the use of two peer groups:

 - A "corporate" peer group that was considered in reference to compensation decisions for Messrs.
-Reilly and Julien (our chief executive officer and chief financial officer, respectively), which included compensation information for similar positions in companies of comparable size to Raymond James ("Corporate Peers"), - A second peer group that was considered in reference to compensation decisions for Mr. Carson (our President, Fixed Income and Public Markets), which included compensation information for similar positions in companies of size and complexity comparable to this business unit within Raymond James ("Fixed Income Peers"), - A third peer group that was considered in reference to compensation decisions for Mr. Trocin (our Co-President, Global Equities and Investment Banking), which included compensation information for similar positions in companies of size and complexity comparable to this business unit ("Equity Capital Markets Peers"), and - A fourth peer group that was considered in reference to compensation decisions for Mr. Zank (our chief operating officer), which included compensation information for similar positions in companies of size and complexity comparable to this business unit within Raymond James ("Brokerage Company Peers").
+Reilly and Julien (our chief executive officer and chief financial officer, respectively), which included compensation information for similar positions in companies of comparable size to Raymond James ("Corporate Peers"), and - A second peer group that was considered in reference to compensation decisions for Messrs.
+Bunn and Trocin (our Co-Presidents, Global Equities and Investment Banking), which included compensation information for similar positions in companies of size and complexity comparable to this business unit ("Equity Capital Markets Peers").